 Gallup is the commercial hub of the nearby Navajo reservation and the self-proclaimed Capital of Indian Country, where Route 66 serves as its Main Street.
 Between May – September you can experience nightly American dance displays.

 There’s a few worthy stops to make before you leave Arizona today.
 Check out quirky Seligman and Kingman, the historic heart of Route 66.
-There's an excellent Route 66 museum here and a downtown district that is home to 40 buildings on the National Registry of Historic Places.
+There's an excellent Route 66 museum and a downtown district worth a stroll.

 Arrive into Nevada via Lake Mead and the impressive Hoover Dam.
-Then it’s on to wonderfully O.T.T Vegas!
-It's easy to while away your time in this thrilling city.
+Then it’s on to wonderfully OTT Vegas!
 Take a stroll along the strip, take in a show, shop till you drop, or simply laze by the campground's pool and enjoy the Nevada sun.